-Our opinion on the financial statements and supplementary information (excluding capital adequacy and regulatory liquidity requirements) does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.
+Our opinion on the Financial Statements and the Supplementary Information does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.
+We issue a separate limited assurance report on the information relating to capital adequacy and regulatory liquidity requirements disclosed in accordance with Schedule 11 of the Order.

-In connection with our audit of the financial statements and supplementary information (excluding capital adequacy and regulatory liquidity requirements), our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements and supplementary information or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the Financial Statements and the Supplementary Information, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Financial Statements and the Supplementary Information or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.